leoprover/tptp-utils/README.md

                Valid parameters are (more to come):
                --prenex (for prenex normal form)

   fragment     Analyze the input whether it is member of some known fragment of FOL.
-               Works only for FOF/TFF inputs, and only for inputs with a single annotated formula.
+               Works only for FOF/TFF inputs.
+Fragments are noted inside the annotation of the annotated formulas.
+Can recognize:
-               Can recognize: Bernay-Schönfinkel-Ramsey, propositional (without equality).
-               (that's it, more to come.).
+               Propositional,
+               BernaysSchoenfinkelRamsey,
+               MonadicFirstOrder,
+               Löwenheim,
+               LöbGurevich,
+               GödelKalmárSchütte,
+               Ackermann,
+               GurevichMaslovOrevkov

  Options:
    --tstp      Enable TSTP-compatible output: The output in <output file>
                (or stdout) will start with a SZS status value and the output will be wrapped within SZS BEGIN and SZS END block delimiters.
                Disabled by default.

   --recursive  Recursively parse all includes contained in the input file.
                This might make it necessary to set the TPTP environment variable if TPTP-specific includes need to be resolved.